-NOTE: PDQ Inventory Pro or Enterprise required for AD Sync.
+NOTE: PDQ Inventory Enterprise is required for AD Sync.

 Mirroring the AD structure within PDQ Inventory is configured using PDQ Inventory, File > Preferences > Active Directory (Ctrl+, > Active Directory) settings.
 Additional documentation is available Here.
 You can also watch a handy video Here.

 - PDQ Inventory does not make any changes to Active Directory.
 AD Sync is strictly a one-way, read only, Do Not Enter feature.
 That means deleting a computer in Inventory will not delete the machine in AD.